Steven Kwan Player Props: Guardians vs. Rangers

-Steven Kwan is back in action for the Cleveland Guardians against Jon Gray and the Texas RangersJuly 14 at 8:05 PM ET.
+Steven Kwan is back in action for the Cleveland Guardians against Andrew Heaney and the Texas RangersJuly 15 at 4:05 PM ET.

-He returns to action for the first time since July 9, when he went 0-for-4 against the Royals.
+In his most recent action (on July 9 against the Royals) he went 0-for-4.

 Steven Kwan Game Info & Props vs. the Rangers